 Star student and local resident Michael Connelly particularly excelled, gaining eight Grade 9s and a Grade 8, plus an A* in Additional Maths.
 Michael is looking forward to continuing his education at North Bride House for Sixth Form and has chosen to take A Levels in Biology, Chemistry, Physics, Maths, Further Maths and the Extended Project Qualification.

 Amongst our highly qualified staff are Oxbridge graduates and teachers with experience of interviewing candidates for Oxford and Cambridge universities.
 They are able to guide students throughout the university application process (UCAS), and provide additional mentoring for Oxbridge and Russell Group candidates.

 Mock interviews give students the opportunity to practise their communication skills, testing their subject-specific understanding and personal statements.
 In subject-specific interviews, students complete a range of tasks designed to test their suitability for higher education, whilst personal statement interviews test students’ passion for their subject and knowledge beyond the A Level syllabus.
 Sixth Formers then discuss how the interview went and receive helpful feedback and advice on the next steps to take.

 NBH Canonbury also collaborates with other schools, exchanging knowledge with staff and inviting external students to practise their interview skills in an unfamiliar environment.

 External Year 13 student preparing to read French and Spanish at Oxford

-My interviews with Mr. MacPherson at North Bridge House were invaluable.
+My interviews at North Bridge House were invaluable.
 The experience was enjoyable, yet challenging, as I was certainly pushed to my limits.
 The detailed feedback given to me after each interview allowed me to identify key areas for improvement, increasing my confidence in preparation for the real thing.